pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 ## Introduction

 Staying in touch with your users via email is still effective and reliable communication channel.
-In this tutorial we are going to add to a home page a form that allows users to submit their email address and subscribe to a project mailing list.
-You may wonder how is this related to Pglet?
+In this tutorial we are going to add [email signup form](https://pglet.io/#signup) to a React-based static website that allows users to submit their email address and subscribe to a project mailing list.

+[Pglet website](https://pglet.io) is made with [Docusaurus](https://docusaurus.io/) and hosted on [Cloudflare Pages](https://pages.cloudflare.com/).
+However, the following solution could be easily adopted for other React-based website frameworks such as [Next.js](https://nextjs.org/) and use a different backend for server-side logic such as [Vercel Functions](https://vercel.com/docs/concepts/functions/introduction) or [Deno Deploy](https://deno.com/deploy/docs).

 Project requirements: